Balancingrock/classic-jekyll-theme/pages/classic/02-setup.md

 If this theme is the basis for your own theme, then it seems prudent to use the _clone_ command.
 The cloned repository can then serve as the _master_ repository for your websites.

-If the only purpose is to create a website, then the gem command is probably more comfortable.
+If the only purpose is to create a website, then the gem command will result in less clutter in the website directory.

 This installation description presupposes that Jekyll is already installed.
 If not, please check out the [Jekyll](https://jekyllrb.com) website for more information.